Generative multitask learning mitigates target-causing confounding: Background

 \subsection{Out-of-distribution generalization}

-O.o.d. generalization refers to the capability of ML systems to generalize on data outside of the training distribution. \citet{Bengio2021DLForAI} describe it as one of the greatest challenges in ML, and one that cannot be solved solely by scaling up datasets and computation.
-The failure of ML systems to generalize o.o.d. is a general problem that has been reported across a wide range of problems spanning computer vision and natural language processing~\citep{DAmour2020Underspecification}.
-The core issue is this - when ML systems are trained to optimize an objective function, it is often easier for them to learn patterns that are dataset-specific, rather than those that hold universally.
-These dataset-specific patterns have many names, such as surface statistical regularities~\citep{Jo2017SurfaceStatisticalRegularities}, non-robust features~\citep{Tsipras2019RobustnessTradeoff}, and shortcuts~\citep{Geirhos2020ShortcutLearning}.
+OOD generalization refers to the capability of ML systems to generalize on data outside of the training distribution. \citet{Bengio2021DLForAI} describe it as one of the greatest challenges in ML, and one that cannot be solved solely by scaling up datasets and computation.
+The failure of ML systems to generalize OOD is a general problem that has been reported across a wide range of problems~\citep{DAmour2020Underspecification}.
+The core issue is that it is often easier for ML systems to learn patterns that are dataset-specific, rather than those that hold universally, and there is often no incentive to learn the latter.
+These dataset-specific patterns have many names, such as surface statistical regularities~\citep{Jo2017SurfaceStatisticalRegularities}, nonrobust features~\citep{Tsipras2019RobustnessTradeoff}, and shortcuts~\citep{Geirhos2020ShortcutLearning}.
 We take a causal perspective and adopt the term \emph{spurious dependencies}, which are defined as statistical dependencies not supported by causal links~\citep{Pearl2009Causality}.